Sorry, you need to enable JavaScript to visit this website.

 Yuri Salkinder

 Yuri Salkinder’s career spanned academia, telecommunications and financial technology.
 Yuri started in research in human-computer interaction, then moved on to help create software development tools for Voice response systems.
 He participated in creation of some standards in wireless messaging.
-Nowadays Yuri is dealing with messaging of another kind – the one that fuels electronic financial markets.
+Nowadays Yuri is dealing with technology that fuels financial markets.
 Yuri loves art, music, movies and good math puzzles.
 Yuri has been a member of the Sigma Camp staff since 2013 and is returning this summer.